-The Challenge Question: How can value assessment methods and processes better account for populations that are typically underrepresented in research and drivers of health disparities?
+Question: How can value assessment methods and processes better account for populations that are typically underrepresented in research and drivers of health disparities?

 The challenges of COVID-19 brought the crucial work of our nation’s scientists to the forefront and highlighted the need to address racial inequity in health care.
-The PhRMA Foundation has established a new Challenge Award focused on finding solutions to racial health disparities.
-This Challenge Award aims to inspire bold and vital research on how value assessment can better capture evidence regarding diverse populations and drivers of health disparities.
+The PhRMA Foundation has established a this Challenge Award focused on finding solutions to racial health disparities.
+This Challenge Award aimed to inspire bold and vital research on how value assessment can better capture evidence regarding diverse populations and drivers of health disparities.

 - Eline M. van den Broek-Altenburg, PhD, Larner College of Medicine at the University of Vermont